Corbett Tiger Reserve — location and key facts

 • Dhikala zone: November 15 to June 15

 Corbett Tiger Reserve is divided into eight tourism zones, each with a separate entry gate and distinct landscape and wildlife character.
 The zone you book determines your entry gate and access town.
-Six zones are accessed from Ramnagar — Sonanadi and Pakhro are accessed from Kotdwar, approximately 150 km away.
+Six zones are accessed from Ramnagar — Sonanadi and Pakhro are accessed from Kotdwar.

 Jhirna Zone